codr7/liblgpp/README.md

 The [core evaluation loop](https://github.com/codr7/liblgpp/blob/f5eba0b60a65da2c6c7eea60e42a752b1843999f/src/lgpp/vm.hpp#L33) trades speed for simplicity, extensibility, portability and maintainability by dispatching to functions rather than using computed goto and representing operations as structs rather than packed bytecode.

 ### coroutines
-Coroutines are functions that may be paused/resumed.
+Coroutines are labels that support pausing/resuming calls.
+Since they are passed by value, copying results in a separate call chain starting at the same position.

 ```
-Stack s;

 Label target("target", vm.emit_pc());
 vm.emit<ops::Push>(types::Int, 1);
 vm.emit<ops::Push>(types::Int, 2);